aimatochysia/stock-screener/README.md

 ## 🧱 System Architecture and Pipeline

 The architecture follows a producer-consumer pattern, where backend Python scripts collect and process stock data, storing results across multiple GitHub repositories that serve as a distributed data layer for the frontend React application.
-Whilst the pipeline of the system architecture is as such:
+Whilst the pipeline of the system architecture can be visualized such:
 <img src="https://raw.githubusercontent.com/mirellarhea/stock-screener/main/public/pipeline.svg" alt="Workflow.svg" style="width: 100%;" />

 ### Key Components: